-If you want something very simple and quick (no instructions and master mind thinking needed), check out these 2 blog post topics generators:
+If you want something very simple and quick (no instructions and master mind thinking needed), check out the HubSpot blog topics generator.

 Sometimes they are accurate, sometimes they are not.
 I think they just mash together some words you give them but nevertheless – they occasionally give good food for thought (if not an exact topic to write about :D)

 And one last bit of advice – write down every idea you have and stay organized with an editorial calendar…